-Prerequisite: B or better in French 4 and teacher recommendation

-In French 5, the students expand and refine their knowledge and understanding of the French language, literature and culture on the basis of authentic French material, using French as the predominant language of communication.
+Prerequisite: B or better in French 4 and teacher recommendation standing of the French language, literature and culture on the basis of authentic French material, using French as the predominant language of communication.
 Readings may include extracts from French novels and short stories.
 The students will discuss and analyze literature and current events in the target language.
 Advanced grammatical structures are refined.